 west-howe-sound-suzanne-senger-cr

-West Howe Sound Watershed
+Átl'ḵa7tsem West Howe Sound Watershed Protection

 Brief History

-Over time, increased demand (population growth) and recurring drought (climate change) have resulted in growing “water deficit.”
-To address this deficit, the SCRD is investigating groundwater sources and considering next steps to connect Aquifers to the primary Chapman Water System.
+Over time, increased demand (population growth) and recurring drought (climate change) have resulted in a growing “water deficit.”
+To address this deficit, the SCRD is investigating groundwater sources and considering the next steps to connect Aquifers to the primary Chapman Water System.

 Why Protecting Aquifer Watersheds Matters

-The forested ecosystem on the southeast slopes of Mount Elphinstone in West Howe Sound is the main recharge Area for two prolific aquifers - the Elphinstone-Gibsons-Granthams Aquifer 560 and the Langdale-Hopkins Aquifer 552.
-The forests in the recharge area play an integral role in moderating the aquifer system.
-Landcover allows for the development of a rich understory, including roots, soils and mycorrhiza.
-The understory acts like a sponge, gradually absorbing and releasing water, slowing the release of snow melt, supporting soil structure and slope stability, mitigating against drought and flooding.
+The forests in the recharge area are crucial for moderating the aquifer system.
+The land cover supports the development of a rich understory, which includes roots, soils, and mycorrhiza.
+This understory acts like a sponge, gradually absorbing and releasing water.
+It slows the release of snowmelt, supports soil structure and slope stability, and helps mitigate the effects of drought and flooding.

 Scroll to Top